kyoheiu/era/README.md

 `interval` means how often the screen is updated (a.k.a how fast it rains).
 The bigger this number, The faster it rains.
 The larger `frequency`, the fewer the raindrops.
 `rain1` and `rain2` are characters representing raindrops.
-By default `rain2` is empty, so raindrops are represented by rain1 (|) only.
+By default `rain2` is just a whitespace, so raindrops are represented by rain1 (|) only.
 Of course you can change the shape of raindrops!